MediaWiki: History

+In a 2006 talk at Google given by Brooke Vibber it was noted by the introducer that Vibber, who had "been with WikiMedia about four years now", was "up until recently [...] the only full-time paid employee for the engineering side of things"; this remark was made to comment on the large amount of volunteer effort that must accompany this.

-Later, Brooke Vibber, the chief technical officer of the Wikimedia Foundation, took up the role of release manager.
+In 2007, Vibber was the chief technical officer of the Wikipedia organization.

 Major milestones in MediaWiki's development have included: the categorization system (2004); parser functions, (2006); Flagged Revisions, (2008); the "ResourceLoader", a delivery system for CSS and JavaScript (2011); and the VisualEditor, a "what you see is what you get" (WYSIWYG) editing platform (2013).

 The contest of designing a new logo was initiated on June 22, 2020, as the old logo was a bitmap image and had "high details", leading to problems when rendering at high and low resolutions, respectively.
 After two rounds of voting, the new and current MediaWiki logo designed by Serhio Magpie was selected on October 24, 2020, and officially adopted on April 1, 2021.

+Starting in 2020, Wikipedia in concert with MediaWiki started rolling out its biggest UI redesign in a decade.

 Sites using MediaWiki

 Fandom also makes use of MediaWiki.

 MediaWiki's most famous use has been in Wikipedia and, to a lesser degree, the Wikimedia Foundation's other projects.
 Fandom, a wiki hosting service formerly known as Wikia, runs on MediaWiki.
 Other public wikis that run on MediaWiki include wikiHow and SNPedia.
 WikiLeaks began as a MediaWiki-based site, but is no longer a wiki.

 A number of alternative wiki encyclopedias to Wikipedia run on MediaWiki, including Citizendium, Metapedia, Scholarpedia and Conservapedia.
 MediaWiki is also used internally by a large number of companies, including Novell and Intel.

 Notable usages of MediaWiki within governments include Intellipedia, used by the United States Intelligence Community, Diplopedia, used by the United States Department of State, and milWiki, a part of milSuite used by the United States Department of Defense.
 United Nations agencies such as the United Nations Development Programme and INSTRAW chose to implement their wikis using MediaWiki, because "this software runs Wikipedia and is therefore guaranteed to be thoroughly tested, will continue to be developed well into the future, and future technicians on these wikis will be more likely to have exposure to MediaWiki than any other wiki software."

 The Free Software Foundation uses MediaWiki to implement the LibrePlanet site.